F0lak/dm_open_ref/ref/savefile/operator/LEFTLEFT.md

 If Val is an object, a separate directory will be created for the object and the object\'s Write proc will be called.
-In addition to data that may be written by the Write() proc, the type of the object is stored in a buffer called \"type\".
+In addition to data that may be written by the Write() proc, the type of the object is stored in a buffer called "type".
 In the case of turfs, the location of the turf is also recorded so that it can be recreated at the same position.
 All other objects must be repositioned after the object is recreated (like in the object\'s Read() proc).